rencreations/atlas/docs/deploy-converge-setup.md

 ## Capacity notes

 The happy path is well covered; the cases below are the ones that historically bit us.
 Each entry links to the issue that motivated the fix.

+## Verification steps

+Keep these values in sync across environments.
+Drift here has caused staging-only failures that were hard to reproduce later.

+The happy path is well covered; the cases below are the ones that historically bit us.
+Each entry links to the issue that motivated the fix.